 Dementia UK recently worked with the Association for Dementia Studies at Worcester University to refresh its Admiral Nurse Competency Framework.
-The Competency Framework ensures our Admiral Nursesprovide consistent care across the UK and across the different care settings they work in, so families living with dementia get the same high level of care, wherever they may be.
+The Competency Framework ensures our Admiral Nurses provide consistent care across the UK and across the different care settings they work in, so families living with dementia get the same high level of support, wherever they may be.

 What is the Admiral Nurse Competency Framework?

 The Nursing and Midwifery Council (NMC) defines competence as the consideration of a nurse’s competence as a whole, combining the skills, knowledge and attitudes, values and technical abilities that underpin safe and effective nursing practice and interventions (NMC, 2010).

 The Admiral Nurse Competency Framework facilitates professional development, identifies gaps in knowledge and articulates the specific and unique skills Admiral Nurses need.
 The Competency Framework draws upon Department of Health guidance and professional issues:

 - The Prime Minister’s Challenge on Dementia 2020 (Department of Health, 2015) and The Prime Minister’s Challenge on Dementia 2020: Implementation Plan (Department of Health, 2016)

 - Clinical Academic Careers Framework (Health Education England, 2015)

 - How to revalidate with the NMC (NMC, 2015a)

 - Dementia Core Skills Education and Training Framework (Skills for Health, Health Education England and Skills for Care, 2015)

 - An RCN guide to advanced nursing practice, advanced nurse practitioners and programme accreditation (RCN, 2012)